TalinTheDev/zig-mcl/README.md

 we use it for VEX, like other robots on the field, irregular obstacles, and symmetry, but those are problems for another time.

+### Alex's v2.1.0 Notes
+I've now implemented rescattering of the particles if they stray too far away from the robot (such as after kidnapping, which you can now try).
+I also improved the raycasting math, which for some reason made the particle filter 10x faster, so that's great.
+I've also increased the speed of the robot and framerate so the simulation feels a lot smoother.
+Finally, I removed the extra obstacles, so now there's just the VEX Push Back field.
+Despite the symmetry, the particle filter works surprisingly well.

 ## Running Simulation
 To run, install Zig v0.14.0 and then run: `zig build run`.